 Now, on to my blog:

 When we put on a pair of jeans, we’re of a casual, getting-ready-for-physical-work mindset.
 When we dress in formal wear, we get into the spirit of a party or special occasion.
 A bathing suit prepares us mentally to go swimming or to the beach.
 All of those articles, of course, can be worn for other things, but we’ve associated a particular behavior with each, and our thoughts go to that place.
-Some people have their favorite dress, glove, hat, etc. to relax them, stimulate them, get them ready for some specific undertaking.
+Some people have their favorite jacket, gloves, hat, or some such item to relax them, stimulate them, get them ready for some specific undertaking.

 Children know all about this.
 I love to watch my young granddaughters playing dress-up as they dive into a basket of well-worn, “fancy” clothes which they use to concoct outfits for themselves.
 Princess and fairy are the favorites this week.
 They are transformed into the role, staying in character while wearing their costumes.

 Clothing tells a story.
 It conveys profession, attitude, pursuit, leaning, wealth, poverty, and on and on.
 People are judged by their clothing.
 It is often the first thing noticed by others.